 The Alumni Medical Library provides Free Medical Library Print/Copy Cards for all BUSM / GMS students.
 MyPrint, a BU UID-based system, provides a print allotment to students of 500 sheets for black and white printing per semester.

-Copies will be automatically added to user accounts each semester, and print jobs may be released by swiping a BU ID (or logging in with BU username and password) at any MyPrint station, whether in the Medical Library or at other locations on the Medical Campus (note R107 will be used for COVID-19 testing so will not be available for printing), the Charles River Campus or the Fenway Campus.
+Copies will be automatically added to user accounts each semester, and print jobs may be released by swiping a BU ID (or logging in with BU username and password) at any MyPrint station, whether in the Medical Library or at other locations on the Medical Campus, the Charles River Campus (East and West) or the Fenway Campus.
 Please note that allocations will be reset each semester, and unused allocations will not carry forward.